lachrist/aran/README.md

 ### `node = aran.node(serial)`

 Retrieve a node from its serial number.
-If `options.nocache` is truthy, this method will explore the ESTrees which is has a complexity growing linearly with the depth of the trees.
+If `options.nocache` is truthy, this method will explore the ESTrees which has a complexity growing linearly with the depth of the trees.
-If `options.nocache` is falsy, this methods simply resolves into an array access.
+If `options.nocache` is falsy, this methods resolves to a much quicker array access.
 * `aran :: aran.Aran`
 * `serial :: number`
 * `node :: ESTree | undefined`